 Growing up, tacos were one of my favorite foods (and still are – like many of you, I’m sure).
 My mom would make us tacos as an easy dinner.
-I’d help her make the ground beef with taco seasoning from a pouch, and we’d saute corn tortillas in a little oil to make them nice and crispy.
+I’d help her make the ground beef with taco seasoning from a pouch, and we’d saute corn tortillas in a bit of oil to make them nice and crispy.
 We’d serve them up with cheese, sour cream, lettuce, and tomato, and be the happiest of eaters.

 Ingredients for Vegan Ground Meat